Ride Calendar - Week View

 Celebration Baptist Church

-This 20 mile route starts at Celebration Baptist Church and needles through Killearn collecting hills; Approaching 1200 ft of climbing.
+This 20 mile route starts at Celebration Baptist.

 Dorothy Cooper Spence Community Center

 The route covers some beautiful country roads with a few rolling hills to get your blood pumping.
 We re-group periodically.
-There is a rest stop at the Wacissa Church around mile 20.5.
+There is a rest stop at the Wacissa Church around mile 20.5 where ice and water are available.

 Southwood Town Center near Subway

-We will leave from the Southwood Town Center near Subway, ride to the St Marks Trail, and down to Wakulla Station and back.
+We will leave from the Southwood Town Center near Subway, ride to the St Marks Trail, and down the Trail to Wakulla Station and back.
 The typical route is about 28 flat miles but people can do more or less.
-We will eat after the ride at Canopy Road Cafe in Southwood.
-Come out on the second Saturday each month and enjoy a shady ride on the trail, good food and a chance to swap stories with your fellow riders.

 Miccosukee Community Center